TehBrian/YetAnotherSignEditor/README.md

 ## Features

+- Format sign text with either [MiniMessage][MiniMessage] or legacy formatting.
+- Each player can individually toggle formatting and switch their formatting type.
+- Player settings are persisted across sessions.
+- Need more space for formatting?
+Set sign text with `/yase set`.
+- Copy sign text (with or without formatting) to your clipboard with `/yase copy`.
+- Unwax signs with `/yase unwax`, or simply bypass the wax with `/yase open`.
+- All plugin messages are configurable.

+Put simply, this plugin *makes editing signs fun*.

 - Edit signs with a command or directly in the sign interface.
 - Toggle sign editing and sign formatting separately and per-player.
 - Use either [MiniMessage][MiniMessage] or legacy formatting to format text.